FHOOEAIST/geofiles/README.md

 ## FAQ

 - Why yet another 3D geometry file format like `.geoobj`?
   - During our research in the context of outdoor augmented reality applications, we were looking for a possibility for exchanging geo-referenced geometry models.
-In this context, the other named file format come with a too high overhead (e.g. `XML` tags or not required meta information as object types like in `CityJson`) in our opinion and are for this reason not suitable.
+In this context, the other named file formats come with a too high overhead (e.g. `XML` tags or not required meta information as object types like in `CityJson`) in our opinion and are for this reason not ideal.
 - You describe multiple geo-referenced file formats.
 Which one should I use for geo-referenced 3D models?
   - This depends on the use case.
 If you have to exchange the models with as little overhead as possible we recommend using the proposed `.geoobj` or `.geooff` format extensions.
 If you require semantic expressiveness, you should prefer other formats like `CityJson` or `GML`.